microsoft/playwright/docs/src/test-projects-js.md

 title: "Projects"
 ---

+A project is logical group of tests running with the same configuration.
+We use projects so we can run tests on different browsers and devices.
+Projects are configured in the `playwright.config.ts` file and once configured you can then run your tests on all projects or only on a specific project.
+You can also use projects to run the same tests in different configurations.
+For example, you can run the same tests in a logged-in and logged-out state.

+By setting up projects you can also run a group of tests with different timeouts or retries or a group of tests against different environments such as staging and production, splitting tests per package/functionality and more.

+## Configure projects for multiple browsers

-Playwright supports multiple **projects** so you can run your tests in multiple browsers such as chromium, webkit and firefox browsers as well as branded browsers such as Google Chrome and Microsoft Edge.
+By using **projects** you can run your tests in multiple browsers such as chromium, webkit and firefox as well as branded browsers such as Google Chrome and Microsoft Edge.
 Playwright can also run on emulated tablet and mobile devices.
 See the [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json) for a complete list of selected desktop, tablet and mobile devices.

-Each project is given a name and a set of options which are configured in the `use` object.

-## Project Configuration

 ```js
 import { defineConfig, devices } from '@playwright/test';